-The State Bar of New Mexico Access to Justice Fund Grant Commission ("Grant Commission") seeks applications from nonprofit organizations that provide civil legal services to low-income New Mexicans consistent with the current State Plan for the Provision of Civil Legal Services to Low-Income New Mexicans ("State Plan").
+The State Bar of New Mexico Access to Justice Fund Grant Commission ("Grant Commission") seeks applications from nonprofit organizations that provide civil legal services to low-income New Mexicans.
 The Commission will consider applications for both new and on-going projects.
 Upon review of the applications, the Grant Commission will make the final decision regarding applicants and amounts to be awarded.

-Vannessa Sanchez is the State Bar point of contact for obtaining application materials, questions regarding the application process, and application submission.
-Vannessa can be reached at:
+The State Bar point of contact for obtaining application materials, questions regarding the application process, and application submission can be reached at:

-State Bar of New Mexico, Attn: Vannessa Sanchez, PO Box 92860, Albuquerque, NM 87199 vsanchez@sbnm.org
+State Bar of New Mexico, Attn: ATJFG Administrator, PO Box 92860, Albuquerque, NM 87199 ATJFG_Admin@sbnm.org.